igor-makarov/xcake/README.md

 ## Installation

-Xcake isn't fully launched just yet, so just clone this repo by running `rake install`
+Xcake isn't fully launched just yet, so just clone this repo and install the gem by running `rake install`

 <!--    sudo gem install xcake --verbose-->